Get started

 Stitch st | Each loop or unit created in fabric |

-Section titled “Basic stitches”If you are new to crochet, there are many YouTube crochet tutorials that provide clear, helpful guidance for crochet stitches.
+Section titled “What are the basic crochet stitches?”If you are new to crochet, YouTube crochet tutorials provide clear, helpful guidance.

 Slip knot